Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Method

-In this section, we introduce Logic-DMP for Task and Motion Planning (TAMP).
+In this section, we introduce Logic-LfD for Task and Motion Planning (TAMP).
 The primary enhancement involves augmenting the classical demonstration representation, typically consisting of geometrical state sequences (e.g., position trajectories), with logical state and action abstractions derived from PDDL, and more importantly integrating TAMP solver with the proposed LQT-CP.

 Consider a long-horizon manipulation task with $N$ sub-tasks to be solved sequentially.
-The demonstration, denoted as $\mathcal{P} = \{\{\mathcal{L}_{i}, \bm{a}_{i}\}_{i=1,\dots,N}, \{\bm{\tau}_{k}\}_{k=1,\dots, K}\}$, encompasses both task- and motion-level trajectories.
-Here, $\{\mathcal{L}_{i}\}_{i=1,\dots,N}$ represents the logical state sequence from the initial to the goal scene graph, akin to a task-level trajectory $\mathcal{L}$. $\bm{a}_{i}$ denotes the abstracted action, defining the transition from $\mathcal{L}_{i}$ to $\mathcal{L}_{i+1}$, and specifies which robot arm(s) executes the motion-level trajectory for manipulating which particular object(s).
+The demonstration denoted as $\mathcal{P} = \{\{\mathcal{L}_{i}, \bm{a}_{i}\}_{i=1,\dots,N}, \{\bm{\tau}_{k}\}_{k=1,\dots, K}\}$, encompasses both task- and motion-level trajectories.
+Here, $\{\mathcal{L}_{i}\}_{i=1,\dots,N}$ represents the logical state sequence from the initial to the goal scene graph, akin to a task-level trajectory $\mathcal{L}$. $\bm{a}_{i}$ denotes the abstracted action, defining the transition from $\mathcal{L}_{i}$ to $\mathcal{L}_{i+1}$, and specifies which robot arm(s) executes the motion-level trajectory for manipulating which particular object(s). $\bm{\tau}_{k}$ represents the motion-level trajectory demonstrated for training the corresponding LQT-CP for the execution of the corresponding action primitive $\bm{a}_{k}$.
 In contrast to the straightforward propagation of geometrical states through Euclidean or unit quaternion operations ($\oplus, \ominus$), the logical state propagation is confined to a feasible action set $\mathcal{A}=\{a_k\}_{k=1,\dots, K}$ for the target task.
-Consequently, the corresponding demonstration for Logic-DMP should include not only the logical and geometrical state sequences, but also the corresponding action sequence $\{\bm{a}_{i}\}_{i=1,\dots,N}$ indicating the feasible propagation of logical states.
+Consequently, the corresponding demonstration for Logic-LfD should include not only the logical and geometrical state sequences but also the corresponding action sequence $\{\bm{a}_{i}\}_{i=1,\dots,N}$ indicating the feasible propagation of logical states.